Guillaumecorbisier/blogdown.source/content/post/getting-started.md

 """

 [header]
-image = "headers/color.jpg"
+image = "headers/color.png"
 caption = "Image credit:  on colormax.org"
 preview = false

 +++
-# Genomic
+# Genetic
 Color blindness is a mutation that can cause ,like the name says, a malformation of the iris who is involve in colour perception.
 This anomaly is a modification on the X chromosm who are hedetary.
 The mutation is gived to the child like a typical recesive ill on the X chromosm.
 A male mutant can't give is anomaly to his son because he give Y chromosm to him.
 And a female affected by the ill will give it to his son 100% chance of time.Female people have less chance to be colorblind because they have 2 X chromosm and the mutation is recessive so all the parents need to carry the mutant X chromosm to have a colorblind daughter.

 # Detection